Professor Adam Walker

 Mu SHEEN Chang

-Mu Sheen undertook Honours in the lab at UQ in 2024-25, studying the role of non-neuronal cells and synaptic dysfunction in models of TDP-43 pathology, and continues as a research assistant at the Charles Perkins Centre.
+Mu Sheen undertook Honours in the lab at UQ in 2024-25, studying the role of non-neuronal cells and synaptic dysfunction in models of TDP-43 pathology, and worked as a research assistant at the Charles Perkins Centre in 2025, before starting PhD in 2026.

 Research Assistant

-Donny applies a variety of bioinformatics pipelines to large datasets to reveal biological pathways involved in ALS and FTD, at The University of Queensland.
+Donny joined the laboratory as an undergraduate researcher in 2023 at The University of Queensland, and applies a variety of bioinformatics pipelines to large datasets to reveal biological pathways involved in ALS and FTD.

 TDP-43 inclusions RSG flat FOR WEBSITE SMALL IMAGE.jpg